Starbucks under media fire in China for high prices

-SHANGHAI (Reuters) - Starbucks Corp (SBUX.O) has been charging higher prices in China than other markets, helping the company realize fat profit margins, the official China Central Television (CCTV) said in a report.
+SHANGHAI (Reuters) - Starbucks Corp (SBUX.O) has been charging customers in China higher prices than other markets, helping the company realize thick profit margins, a report by the official China Central Television (CCTV) said.

-Starbucks, the world’s largest coffee chain, is the latest foreign company to come under fire from official Chinese media, which have targeted other prominent foreign names like Apple Inc (AAPL.O), and it comes amid a pricing crackdown by regulators.
+The world’s largest coffee chain is the latest foreign company to come under fire from official Chinese media, which has targeted other prominent foreign names like Apple Inc (AAPL.O), and comes amid a pricing crackdown by regulators.

-CCTV, in a report that aired on Sunday, said a medium-size latte at the U.S. coffee house in Beijing costs 27 yuan ($4.43), or one-third more than at a Starbucks in Chicago.
+The report by CCTV aired on Sunday and said a medium-size latte at the U.S. coffee house in Beijing costs 27 yuan ($4.43), or one-third more than at a Chicago store in the United States.

 Imported products often cost more in China because of high import duties and tax rates.
 Roasted coffee beans, for example, draw an import duty of 15 percent and a sales tax of an additional 17 percent, according to DutyCalculator.com.